 F For Fart And Flatulence

-Most of the time farts are just a release of accumulated air and harmless on your olfactory nerves.
-But sometimes it feels and smells like a weapon of mass destruction has exploded.
+Most of the time, farts are just a release of accumulated air and harmless on your olfactory nerves.
+But sometimes, it feels and smells as though a weapon of mass destruction has exploded.
 So when does a fart become particularly stinky?

-Similarly, excessive and smelly farts can be an early indication of digestive disorders like irritable bowel syndrome (IBS) or celiac disease.
-IBS can be looked into if one has above-normal release of gas, often accompanied by abdominal cramps or constipation.5
+- Excessive and smelly farts can also be an early indication of digestive disorders like irritable bowel syndrome (IBS).
+IBS can be looked into in case of above-normal release of gas, often accompanied by abdominal cramps or constipation.5

-When flatulence is of significant stink and high volume, it could point to another disease known as celiac sprue or celiac disease.
-It is a chronic digestive tract disorder that leads to the body being unable to tolerate gliadin, the alcohol-soluble fraction of gluten, protein found in wheat, rye, and barley.6 Identifying this, getting treated, and moving to a gluten-free diet can help prevent complications like anemia, osteoporosis, and even intestinal lymphoma.7
+- When flatulence significantly stinky and of high volume, it could be indicating celiac sprue or celiac disease.
+This is a chronic digestive tract disorder where the body is unable to tolerate gliadin, the alcohol-soluble fraction of gluten, a protein found in wheat, rye, and barley.6 Identifying this, getting treated, and moving to a gluten-free diet can help prevent complications like anemia, osteoporosis, and even intestinal lymphoma.7